mauri101-Ar/batch-photo-to-pdf/README.md

 Here are some of the features we'd love to see implemented in the future.
 If any of these interest you, feel free to open an issue or start working on a pull request.

-* Custom Output Path and Name: This feature would give users full control over where the PDF is saved and what it's named.
+* **Custom Output Path and Name**: This feature would give users full control over where the PDF is saved and what it's named.
 This would involve adding two optional arguments, --output-dir and --output-name, to override the default behavior of saving to the PDF/ folder.
-* Support for Different Page Sizes: This would allow formats other than A4 by adding a --page-size argument that accepts standard strings like Letter, Legal, A3, etc.
+* **Support for Different Page Sizes**: This would allow formats other than A4 by adding a --page-size argument that accepts standard strings like Letter, Legal, A3, etc.
-* Implement "Crop Profiles" (--crop-profile): This feature would replace the current --smart-crop flag with a more powerful argument that accepts specific profiles (e.g., zoom, meet, teams).
+* **Implement "Crop Profiles"** *(--crop-profile)*: This feature would replace the current --smart-crop flag with a more powerful argument that accepts specific profiles (e.g., zoom, meet, teams).
 This will allow for much more reliable cropping based on the screenshot source.
-* Grid Mode: The goal is to allow users to place multiple images on a single PDF page.
+* **Grid Mode**: The goal is to allow users to place multiple images on a single PDF page.
 This could be implemented by adding an argument like --grid-size 2x2 (for 4 images) or --grid-size 1x2 (for 2 images, side-by-side).
 This feature will require new logic to calculate the (x, y, w, h) coordinates for each image within the page margins.
-* Package for PyPI: To make the tool easier to install and run from anywhere, this would involve adding a pyproject.toml (or setup.py) file.
+* **Package for PyPI**: To make the tool easier to install and run from anywhere, this would involve adding a pyproject.toml (or setup.py) file.
 This would allow users to pip install the project and run it as a simple command (e.g., batchpdf /path/fotos P) instead of python image_compiler.py.

 ## License